wellplayed/adcl/README.md

  - All games Best of 1

 ###Playoffs
- - Top seeded team from each conference advances to semi finals
+ - Top two seeded teams advance to semi finals
  - Semi finals & quarter finals are Best of 3
  - Grand finals are Best of 5
  - 3rd place will be played